GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 **Squash your commits**!

-when you are working locally, you may use as many comments as you want so that you can jump back in your code's history. but once you publish your own changes and you submit your pull request, you should squash your commits so that the project's history stays easy to browse.
+When you are working on your computer and local fork, you may use as many commints as you want so that you can jump back in your code's history.
+But once you publish your own changes and submit your pull request, you should squash your commits so that the project's history stays easy to browse.

 A new feature can be a single commit.
 A bug fix or an improvement can be one commit.
-A commit can range from a small change to hundreds of lines of code. it should just be a coherent unit in the project's history.
+A commit can range from a small change to hundreds of lines of code.
+It should just be a clear and a coherent step in the project's history.

 ## How to write great bug reports and requests

 When you report a bug or request a new feature or an improvement, we need information to fix it.

 ### Writing a great bug report